How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 I never expected to find Ayurveda, one of the oldest health practices in the world.
 Reading health literature for many years, I’d never looked into Ayurvedic medicine.

-Using the instructions on the website, I prepared for my visit to Ayurveda Health Retreat.
-By changing my diet to eliminate sugar, fried foods, and dairy products, I began to lose weight.
-Even though Ayurveda is about health and not weight loss specifically, I’d lost 20 pounds by the end of my stay there and I was eating three large meals a day, with dinner at 7:15 pm!
+Using the instructions on the website, I prepared for my visit to the Ayurveda Health Retreat.
+By eliminating sugar, fried foods, and dairy products from my diet, I began to lose weight.
+Even though Ayurveda is about health and not weight loss specifically, I’d lost 20 pounds by the end of my stay there, and I was eating three large meals a day, with dinner at 7:15 p.m.!

-Although I didn’t know it before my visit, Alachua, Florida is home to a large population of Hare Krishnas, perhaps the largest in North America.
-The ISKCON Alachua Hare Krishna Temple is located there and I had the opportunity to visit there briefly.
+Although I didn’t know it before my visit, Alachua, Florida, is home to many Hare Krishnas, perhaps the largest in North America.
+The ISKCON Alachua Hare Krishna Temple is located there, and I had the opportunity to visit it briefly.
 The gentle place seemed in contrast with the souped-up engines of trucks occasioned from time to time on the oak-lined streets of the beautiful town.
-But Richard, the Director of Alachua Health Retreat, explained that all the residents of Alachua get along very well.
+However, Richard, the director of Alachua Health Retreat, explained that all the residents of Alachua get along very well.

-What I learned at Ayurveda Health Retreat in eight days was the tip of the iceberg of that science.
-But, it was enough to convince me that the practices they teach there improve your health beyond measure.
-Every activity is designed to cleanse your body, mind, and soul, helping you to become more fit, focused, and have more joy!
+What I learned at the Ayurveda Health Retreat in eight days was the tip of the iceberg of that science.
+But it was enough to convince me that the practices they teach there improve health beyond measure.
+Every activity is designed to cleanse your body, mind, and soul, helping you become fitter, more focused, and more joyful!